weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 *   **Data, fields and settings to be cloned**: card types, card master, sequence control, action form, application parameters etc.

-For this option to appear in HR Works, two different scripts have to be executed in the HR Works database.
+For this option to appear in HROn, two different scripts have to be executed in the HROn database.

 1. Script to create **Company Creation** menu.
 This will insert a new screen (Company Creation) in the **Administration** module >> **System Management** section.